 - The right amount of time over which to amortize the expense

 - The impact of all commissions paid

 When it comes to sales commission treatment, companies will need to be able to separate out the commission expenses for different revenue lines.
-This means that a commission for a product whose revenue is booked on schedule will need to be separated from the commission for the delivery that books its revenue on a different time frame.
+This means you must separate a commission for a product whose revenue is booked on schedule from the commission for the delivery that books its revenue on a different time frame.
 There are several steps to take to help with the data challenges of the new standards.

-- Commission costs should be expensed over the term for which the company receives benefits.
-This could be the contract term for some companies – but this isn’t the case for most companies.
+- Expense commission costs over the term for which the company receives benefits.
+For example, this could be the contract term for some companies, but this isn’t the case for most companies.

-- Relevant effort should not be used to determine the period of amortization of the revenue, or the matched commission expenses.
+- Don’t use relevant effort to determine the period of amortization of the revenue or the matched commission expenses.
 Rather, determine amortization by the time in which the related product will be delivered, not the level of sales effort.

 With the new revenue recognition rules, companies need to get their data and systems in order ASAP.
 Managing the disparate data flows, tracking the commissions at the line-item level, and easily reporting on the different streams to match can be configured in Xactly to match the company’s needs.

 Managing Commissions Under the New Revenue Recognition Standard

 The vast majority of businesses are unprepared for commission expense accounting, more commonly known as the costs of obtaining a contract.